The Marijuana Movement, Coalitions, and Influence over Marijuana Discourse [ Working Paper ]

 I demonstrate how changes in the way the marijuana movement and civil rights organizations talked about marijuana set off changes in popular discourse about marijuana.

-Structural Determinants of Support for Legalization [ Working Paper ]
+Structural Determinants of Support for Legalization [ Under Review ]

 I demonstrate how segregation across U.S. communities contributes to support for marijuana legalization.